How to Make a Lesson Plan

 4. Connect to previous topics

 The school year is a marathon, not a sprint.
-You go through a lot of curriculum that builds off of other topics you covered previously.
+You go through a lot of curriculum that builds off of other topics you covered before.
 If you did a unit on colors last week, include those shades in this week's lesson on shapes.

 5. Ask good questions